Page

 London AmbulanceThe

-London Ambulance Service is one among many of the emergency services users
+London Ambulance Service was one among many of the emergency services

-equipped by Storno in the UK and the synthesised CQM5000 with 1200 Baud
+users equipped by Storno in the UK and the synthesised CQM5000 with 1200

-FFSK selective calling and status signalling continue to provide speech
+Baud FFSK selective calling and status signalling provided speech comms

-comms back to control, working alongside the separate mobile data and
+back to control, working alongside the separate mobile data and vehicle

 |